 Under paragraphs 14.2(2)(f), (g) and (h), registered firms must provide clients with information on the operating and transaction charges they might pay in making, holding and selling investments, and a general description of any compensation paid to the firm by any other party.
-We This would include such things as commissions paid by issuers and bonuses from affiliated companies.
-We also expect this disclosure to include all eharges amounts a client might pay during the course of holding a particular investment, including management fees associated with mutual funds.
+We expect this disclosure to include all charges a client might pay during the course of holding a particular investmentExamples of compensation paid by other parties would include such things as commissions paid by issuers and bonuses from affiliated companies relating to the client's investments.